wsa-2002/pd6-be/README.md

 INFO:     Waiting for application startup.
 INFO:     Application startup complete.
 ```
-Now you can go to http://127.0.0.1:8000 and test it.
+Now you can go to `http://127.0.0.1:8000` and test it.
-You may also change the host & port with `--host` and `--port`:
+You may also turn up the auto-reload option, or change the host & port with `--host` and `--port`:
 ```shell
 uvicorn main:app --reload --host 0.0.0.0 --port 80
 ```